zeweima/NRES401_ClimateChange/Note.md

 - Question 3: What are the differences and connections between climate change and global warming?
 - Question 4: What are RCPs and SSPs in climate change research, and how do they differ?
 How are they used to model future climate scenarios in IPCC?
 - Question 5: What are going to happen in the future?
+- Question 6: What is GCMs, CMs, IAMs, ESMs?
+How do they work together to help us understand climate change?

 ## Some links